Ely and the three bears

 He's likely the world's largest black bear, at 850 pounds, but he doesn't throw his weight around.

-Ted, Honey and a cub named Lucky live on two acres outside the North American Bear Center in Ely, which opened in May 2007 with 40 exhibits.
-Many are based on the research of Dr. Lynn Rogers, whose work with bears around Ely is world-famous.
+The exhibits are based on the research of Dr. Lynn Rogers, whose work with bears around Ely is world-famous.

-The displays are fascinating — but then, so are the bears, which have personalities as large as their furry frames.
+They're fascinating — but then, so are the bears, which have personalities as large as their furry frames.

 "Ted is jovial and gentle 24 hours a day,'' says Phelan, the center's managing director.
 "Lucky is mischievous and engaging, with a sparkle in his eyes, as if there's a whole new world out there.